Oppositional Defiant Disorder In Children: How To Spot It?

 - Coping with stressful events in a positive way

 - Teaching discipline techniques to parents, family, and teachers

 Even though the treatment can last several months or longer, improvement can be achieved in most cases.
 Studies show that in 67% of the cases, the symptoms disappear after three years.
 The other ˜30% could develop a Conduct Disorder (CD).

 It’s important to note that medication alone hasn’t been proven to be effective.
-However, it can be prescribed for treating and controlling specific behavior, especially when ODD is combined with other conditions like ADHD, anxiety and/or mood disorders.
+However, it can be prescribed for treating and controlling specific behavior, especially when Oppositional Defiant Disorder is combined with other conditions like ADHD, anxiety and/or mood disorders.
 In these cases, effectiveness has been successful (need help choosing the best ADHD medication for your child?).

 Parent training programs have been proven to be effective.
 Sometimes the parent-child relationship is so damaged from past negative experiences that it’s difficult to change the techniques without professional help.
 For this reason, these programs are focused on positive ways of managing behavior, discipline techniques, and accurate strategies according to the child’s age.